neo4j-graphacademy/courses/README.md

 ## Deployment

-The live site is hosted via AWS using Kubernetes - Kudos to Max for sorting this out!
+The live site is hosted via AWS ECS.

 To redeploy:

-> Build the latest version:
+> To trigger latest version Build the latest version:

 ```
 skaffold build -t latest